 in front or at the reception of Scandic Hotel, Podwale Grodzkie Street, Novotel Pszenna Street, Hotel Królewski - Ołowianka Street, Radisson Blue Dlugi Targ Street,

 or at the reception of other your hotel in the center Gdańsk

 in Gdynia/Gdańsk Harbour, Gdansk Airport , other hotel at extra transport cost.

-I will keep in my hands the paper with your name and I'll have my guide ID.
+I will keep in my hands the sign board with your name and I'll have my guide ID.

 End location: We can end the tour in St. Bridget Church or in place agreed at the beginning.